 Like Rituxan, this drug is an anti-CD20 monoclonal antibody.
 It has the potential advantage of being a more humanized antibody than Rituxan.
 As noted in the introduction to this section, humanized monoclonal antibodies are antibodies from non-human species whose protein sequences have been modified to increase their similarity to antibodies produced naturally in humans.
-"More humanized" refers to a protein sequence that is more similar to antibodies produced in humans, compared to another humanized monoclonal antibody (Rituxan in this instance).
+"More humanized" refers to a protein sequence that is more similar to antibodies produced in humans, compared to another humanized monoclonal antibody.

-In a Phase II study of ocrelizumab41 in 220 individuals with RRMS, reductions in the total number of brain lesions detected by MRI scans (the primary endpoint of the study) were highly significant at 96 percent for 2,000-mg ocrelizumab and 89 percent for 600 mg compared to placebo.
+In a Phase II study of ocrelizumab51 in 220 individuals with RRMS, reductions in the total number of brain lesions detected by MRI scans were highly significant at 96 percent for 2,000mg ocrelizumab and 89 percent for 600 mg compared to placebo.
 The annualized relapse rate was significantly lower versus placebo at week 24, with a reduction of 73 percent for ocrelizumab 2,000 mg, and 80 percent for ocrelizumab 600 mg.
-Ocrelizumab's effectiveness was maintained through week 72 (about two weeks less than one year and five months); the proportion of relapse-free patients at week 72 was 84 percent for the 600-mg group, and 82 percent for the 2,000-mg ocrelizumab group.
+Ocrelizumab's effectiveness was maintained through week 72; the proportion of relapse-free patients at week 72 was 84 percent for the 600-mg group, and 82 percent for the 2,000-mg group.

 Infusion-related symptoms, which were generally mild to moderate, were seen in the ocrelizumab-treated groups.
 The number of serious adverse events was small and similar among the groups.
-However, one patient in the ocrelizumab 2,000-mg group died of a systemic inflammatory response of unknown etiology (e.g., the reason why this response occurred is not known).
+However, one patient in the ocrelizumab 2,000-mg group died of a systemic inflammatory response of unknown etiology.
 Although Phase III trials in rheumatoid arthritis had significant rates of serious and opportunistic infections, none were identified in this trial of 220 people with MS. Please note that the number of MS patients studied in this Phase II trial is small in comparison to the number of rheumatoid arthritis patients studied in the larger Phase III studies that have already been completed.